vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 ```
 #### Use of Postorder
 - PostOrder traversal is used to delete the tree.
 When we delete nodes in a tree, deletion process will be in post-order.
-  That is to say, when we delete a listNode, we will delete its left child and its right child before you delete the listNode itself.
+  That is to say, when we delete a node, we will delete its left child and its right child before you delete the node itself.

 - Post-order is widely used to get mathematical postfix expression of an expression tree [http://en.wikipedia.org/wiki/Reverse_Polish_notation]
 - For Instance, the expression written ```3 − 4 + 5``` in conventional notation would be written as ``` 3 4 − 5 + ```in reverse Polish notation